 Fishing at Anglesea River

-If your fishing the river then we would highly recommend fishing as light as possible.
+If you fishing the river then we would highly recommend fishing as lightly as possible.
 We suggest a rod around 7 foot in length, 1-3 or 2-4 kilo class.
-Coupled with a 2500 or 1000 reel especially if your flicking soft plastics.
+Coupled with a 2500 or 1000 reel, especially if you flicking soft plastics.
 Why not read our guide on how to catch bream with soft plastics and lures.
 Good baits to use in the Anglesea river include mussels, bread, pilchards, chicken, worms & maggots.
 If you want to fish with lures then the grubz and minnow imitation soft plastics are hard to beat.
 Examples include the Savage Gear Pro Grub, squidgy Blood worm wriggler, Zman grub, Savage slim minnow, Best with a light jig head would be a great place to start.

 Looking for some tips on how to catch whiting.
 Then watch our detailed Whiting Anglesea Fishing Guide guide below.